Scrutinize the resume profile samples below to generate ideas on how to write your own resume.

 Style of Resume Profiles

-Sentences should not be written in first person format (i.e. containing “I” or “me” pronouns).
-Resume career summaries should contain action words, buzzwords, and be descriptive of your skills and talents.
+Sentences should not be written in the first-person format (i.e., containing “I” or “me” pronouns).
+Resume career summaries should have action words, buzzwords and be descriptive of your skills and talents.

 Include relevant awards or notable or prominent achievements in the top resume summary.
-Everything you include in this section should be backed up throughout the information included in the rest of the resume.
+Everything you include in this section should be backed up throughout the rest of the resume’s information.

-Sharpen your writing to make this area concise, on-point, polished and perfect.
+Sharpen your writing to make this area concise, on-point, polished, and perfect.
 Don’t rush the writing of your resume.
-Including keywords in the summary of the resume is a vital step to get past the applicant tracking systems and in front of human hands.
+Including keywords in the resume summary is a vital step to get past the applicant tracking systems and in front of human hands.

 Examples of Resume Profiles

 Read the following resume profile samples to help you write your own teaching resume.
-These examples will help you recognize desirable traits and understand how to properly word them.
+These examples will help you recognize desirable traits and understand how to word them properly.

 Business Corporate Trainer

 Business-orientated professional facilitator with 10 years of hands-on experience as a corporate trainer.
 Diverse communication and instructional skills to help individuals effectively comprehend and retain presented material.
-Gifted ability at capturing and holding the listener’s attention, while delivering the information via different mediums.
+Gifted ability at capturing and holding the listener’s attention while delivering the information via different mediums.
 Committed to establishing a warm, supportive, and inclusive learning environment to optimize student learning.
-Strength to create an environment where all students are given the opportunity to learn by providing one-on-one support when needed to help them succeed.
+Strength to create an environment where all students are allowed to learn by providing one-on-one support when needed to help them succeed.

 General Education K- Grade 12 Teacher